 Understanding where current BMPs exist is critical to properly allocate stormwater resources across the watershed.
 For example, if a neighborhood or region within a watershed is already being treated by a current BMP practice, a new BMP may be better served elsewhere within the watershed.
 The existing BMPs will also play a significant role in the hydrologic and water quality modeling completed for this project since these BMPs reduce pollutants and stormwater volume and velocity entering guts and coastal regions.
-Like much of the watershed's stormwater infrastructure, BMPs were previously scarcely mapped, and BMP locations were generally unknown.
+Like much of Long Point Bay's stormwater infrastructure, BMPs were previously scarcely mapped, and BMP locations were generally unknown.

-Existing BMPs in the watershed were identified using a combination of field observations, site plans, Hexagon imagery, and LiDAR topography data and digitized into a GIS database.
+Existing BMPs were identified using a combination of field observations, site plans, Hexagon imagery, and LiDAR topography data and digitized into a GIS database.
 This identification process focused on the identification of structural BMPs, such as bioretention cells, infiltration basins, treatment wetlands and wet ponds.
 Non-structural practices, such as disconnections to filter strips and vegetated buffers as well as reforestation efforts could not be feasibly identified.
 It is possible that some existing BMPs remain unidentified due to a lack of access to private property, lack of comprehensive site plans, or small size rendering them undetectable in the available data sources.
+There were no identified BMPs in Long Point Bay.